Niko Kirwan

-Niko Mario Patrick Kirwan (born 4 September 1995) is a New Zealand professional footballer who plays as a midfielder for Italian club Trapani and the New Zealand national team.
+Niko Mario Patrick Kirwan (born 4 September 1995) is a New Zealand professional footballer who plays as a midfielder for club Potenza and the New Zealand national team.

 Club career

 Team Wellington

 Kirwan signed to play for Team Wellington in the New Zealand Football Championship for the 2016–2017 season.

 Mestre

-On the 28 July 2017, Kirwan signed a one-year deal with Mestre who play in the Italian Serie C.
+On 28 July 2017, Kirwan signed a one-year deal with Mestre, who play in Serie C.

 Reggina

-On 8 July 2018, Kirwan signed a one-year deal with an option for another two with Reggina who play in the Italian Serie C.
+On 8 July 2018, Kirwan signed a one-year deal with an option for a further two with Reggina, who play in Serie C.

 Reggiana

-On 16 August 2019, he signed a 2-year contract with Reggiana.
+On 16 August 2019, he signed a two-year contract with Reggiana.

 Padova

 Kirwan signed with Serie C side Padova in 2021.

 Trapani

 On 3 July 2025, Kirwan moved to Trapani, also in Serie C.

 International career

 On 15 March 2018, Kirwan was called up for the New Zealand national football team as part of its 24-man squad for their friendly against Canada.

 He made his international debut with New Zealand in a 2–1 friendly win over Curaçao on 9 October 2021.
 He scored his first international goal three days later, a late winner against Bahrain.